 The year following their marriage, in 1860, they made their home in Jefferson Township, Allamakee County, where Josiah labored as a carpenter.

-They had the following known children -- Emma C. Skinner, Flora J. Tibbetts, William Frederick Dull, Loui Augusta Trapp, Charles A. Dull, Martha May (or "Mae") Cheney and Guy Haven Dull.
+The pair became the parents of the following known children -- Emma C. Skinner, Flora J. Tibbetts, William Frederick Dull, Loui Augusta Trapp, Charles A. Dull, Martha May (or "Mae") Cheney and Guy Haven Dull.

 In about 1863, they migrated to Waterloo, Black Hawk County, IA, where Josiah continued his trade as a carpenter and joiner.
 As the Civil War was raging at that time, he registered for the military draft in June 1863.